feimosi/frameworks-code-comparison/README.md

 ### AngularJS

-Values on component inputs must be one of the following.
+Values of component inputs must be one of the following:
 - string binding (defined as `@`)
 - expression binding (defined as `<`)
 - reference binding (defined as `&`)